 For an effective immersion, we a need a third of the audience to connect.
 The interaction that we seek after is not so much in actions as in listening: of oneself, of one’s neighbours, of the whole ensemble.
 We need a majority of people coming in with smartphones loaded.
 Early communication to the public is important.

-The operating costs are very low because the only hardware we need is a reliable wifi and we supply it.
+The operating requirements are very low because the only hardware we need is a reliable wifi and we supply it.
 We can thus perform everywhere.
-Furthermore, there will be no limit to the size of the experiment, since the system grows with the public: up to 200 people we will be autonomous; beyond that, we consider either renting or buying specific equipment.
+Furthermore, there is no limit to the size of the experiment, since the system grows with the public: up to 200 people we are be autonomous; beyond that, we consider either renting or buying specific equipment.

 There is no other specific technical requirement.
 Of course, we can take advantage of the particular possibilities of each place, especially for staging and lighting.
 In any case, being autonomous, we propose to exploit alternative places which would not otherwise be suitable for events, provided that they are calm and spacious.